 In collaboration with The Wall Street Journal, ICFJ is offering international journalists an opportunity to participate in an innovative program that includes training on creative storytelling and offers grants to support data-driven projects.
-The prize for the best project is a three-month News Corp Fellowship in New York, where the fellow will receive hands-on training and mentorship at the WSJ media science lab.
+Read about our News Innovation Fellow here.

 This program builds on the News Corp Media Fellowship, which has offered international journalists an immersive, hands-on experience in some of the world’s most digitally advanced newsrooms since 2014.

 To be considered for the fellowship, journalists must:

 1. Participate in two half-day webinars conducted by editors and reporters with expertise in digital tools, data journalism and visualization, artificial intelligence, integration to mobile, and audience engagement.
 During the hands-on webinars, participants will learn how to pitch a data-driven project and to develop a prototype.
 Webinars will be open to a select group of up to 40 journalists and will take place on July 29 and 30 at 10:00am EST each day.